June 18, 2019.

 - ¼-inch and ½-inch wire sleeving and miscellaneous glue-lined heat shrink tubing - to protect the runs of cable and wiring throughout the vehicle.

-- Military battery terminals - a set for each battery, to connect the batteries together, as well as the loads to each battery.
+- Aluminum battery terminals - a set for each battery, to connect the batteries together, as well as the loads to each battery.

 I purchased everything over time - a sure way to make the cost less noticeable - and by June I was finally ready to get started with the install.